smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![The node image (node) and your container image (content-api) are visible in this screenshot of the console window.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1tsk4-step2.png?raw=true "List Docker images")

 3. Once the image is successfully built, run the Docker images listing command again.
-You will see several new images: the node images and your container image.
+You will see several new images, the node images and your container image.

    ```bash
    docker image ls